frontenddogma/web-development-glossary/manuscript/a.md

 Anonymous inline element
 : Any text that is directly contained inside a block container element that’s not inside an inline element.

+Anonymous text
+: Any string of characters that is not contained within an inline element.

 ANSI
 : → American National Standards Institute